jordansissel/fpm/docs/packages/cli/rpm.rst

 * ``--rpm-tag TAG``
     - Adds a custom tag in the spec file as is.
 Example: --rpm-tag 'Requires(post): /usr/sbin/alternatives'
 * ``--rpm-trigger-after-install '[OPT]PACKAGE: FILEPATH'``
     - Adds a rpm trigger script located in FILEPATH, having 'OPT' options and linking to 'PACKAGE'.
-PACKAGE can be a comma seperated list of packages.
+PACKAGE can be a comma separated list of packages.
 See: http://rpm.org/api/4.4.2.2/triggers.html
 * ``--rpm-trigger-after-target-uninstall '[OPT]PACKAGE: FILEPATH'``
     - Adds a rpm trigger script located in FILEPATH, having 'OPT' options and linking to 'PACKAGE'.
-PACKAGE can be a comma seperated list of packages.
+PACKAGE can be a comma separated list of packages.
 See: http://rpm.org/api/4.4.2.2/triggers.html
 * ``--rpm-trigger-before-install '[OPT]PACKAGE: FILEPATH'``
     - Adds a rpm trigger script located in FILEPATH, having 'OPT' options and linking to 'PACKAGE'.
-PACKAGE can be a comma seperated list of packages.
+PACKAGE can be a comma separated list of packages.
 See: http://rpm.org/api/4.4.2.2/triggers.html
 * ``--rpm-trigger-before-uninstall '[OPT]PACKAGE: FILEPATH'``
     - Adds a rpm trigger script located in FILEPATH, having 'OPT' options and linking to 'PACKAGE'.
-PACKAGE can be a comma seperated list of packages.
+PACKAGE can be a comma separated list of packages.
 See: http://rpm.org/api/4.4.2.2/triggers.html
 * ``--[no-]rpm-use-file-permissions``
     - Use existing file permissions when defining ownership and modes.
 * ``--rpm-user USER``